kunle123-ui/kunle/Smart-Contract.md

 ```

 **Observations**
-- The contract accepts an action called `transfer` that accepts message with fields `from`, `to`, and `quantity`
+- The contract accepts an action called `transfer` that accepts a message with fields `from`, `to`, and `quantity`
-- There is a table `account`, that stores the data
+- There is a table named `account`, that stores the data

-Now that we have find out there are the transfer action and the account table that we can use to check the balance, we can use `eosc` to interact with them.
+Now that we have found a transfer action and the account table that we can use to check the balance, we can use `eosc` to interact with them.

 **Read account balance**